-1.8 Specific Time Frame for Performance.
+1.7 Specific Time Frame for Performance.
 Services provided by the Authority's Emergency Medical Service are a Core Service as defined in the Operating Agreement.
 Performance time frames will be the City's fiscal year.

-1.9 Obligations of Authority.
+1.8 Obligations of Authority.

-b.
+- a.
+The Authority will provide the City with guidelines for paramedic dispersal and response at DEN to enable the paramedics to deliver the Standard of Care in a safe, efficient and timely manner. - b.
 The Authority shall remove from the Airport work site any Authority employee, for non-discriminatory reasons, when DEN's point of contact notifies the Authority in writing that such person is unacceptable to the City for any lawful reason.
-The City shall reasonably cooperate in any investigation or other proceedings.
+The City shall reasonably cooperate in any investigation or other proceedings. - c.

-c.
 The Authority will produce reports of activities relevant to DEN operations at the request of and to DEN's point of contact, in a timely manner, as mutually agreed by the parties.

-1.10 Scope of Emergency Medical Services to Englewood.
+1.9 Scope of Emergency Medical Services to Englewood.

 a.
-The City entered into an Intergovernmental Agreement ("IGA") with the City of Englewood, Colorado ("Englewood") to provide fire department and fire-related services to Englewood, including emergency medical services.
+The City entered into an Intergovernmental Agreement ("IGA") with the City of Englewood, Colorado ("Englewood") to provide fire department and fire-related services to

+Englewood, including emergency medical services.
 The Authority agrees to provide the Emergency Medical Services in Englewood to support the City's IGA with Englewood.
 The Authority shall provide Emergency Medical Services in Englewood in accordance with the terms and conditions of the IGA.
 The City will provide a copy of the fully executed IGA to the Authority and will consult with the Authority in the event that any changes to the Emergency Medical Services provision of the IGA are proposed.
-Emergency Medical Services provided by the Authority in Englewood, as stated herein, are a Non-Core service under Section 3.2 of the Second Amended and Restated Operating Agreement.
-Subject to the terms hereof, if the Authority provides satisfactory Emergency Medical Services in Englewood, the term herein shall be coterminous with the IGA.